-The application of the University of Arkansas Academic Honesty Policy, as stated on in the 2009-2010 Graduate Studies Catalog, will be fully adhered to in this course.
+The application of the University of Arkansas Academic Honesty Policy, as stated in the 2010-2011 Graduate Studies Catalog, pp. 36-38, will be fully adhered to in this course.
 Grades and degrees earned by dishonest means devalue those earned by all students; therefore, it is important that students are aware of the University of Arkansas Academic Honesty Policy.
 Academic dishonesty involves acts, which may subvert or compromise the integrity of the educational process.

 XI.
-Inclement Weather Procedure:
+Inclement Weather Procedure: Academic Policy Series 1858.10